Hugh Arnold

 Hugh Arnold (1872 – 11 August 1915) was an English stained glass artist.
 Arnold was educated at the Slade School of Fine Art before attending the London County Council (LCC) Central School of Arts and Crafts where he studied under Christopher Whall from 1989 to 1903.
 He designed stained glass windows for James Powell & Sons and also did some independent work.
-While an officer in the Northumberland Fusiliers, Arnold died on active service at Gallipoli in 1915.
+Arnold died at Gallipoli while an officer in the Northumberland Fusiliers.

 Some of Arnold's works were: